On the road again: Travelers emerge in time for Thanksgiving | Business

 Casey Murray, president of the pilots' union at Southwest, said he had not received any reports of major incidents involving passengers for several days.

-“I don't think anything is going to make video, which is good,” Murray said.
+“I don't think anything is going to make a video, which is good,” Murray said.
 “That's just another layer of stress, complexity and fatigue on top of everything else that is going on.”
 At Sky Harbor International Airport in Phoenix, hundreds of travellers waited in security lines snaking around in a half-dozen loops.
+The terminals were packed with people, and with seats all taken, travellers sat on floors as they waited for their flights.
+There were also long lines for food at a time when some Phoenix airport workers are on strike in a dispute over wages and benefits.

+At the Denver airport, Rasheeda Golden arrived from Houston with her boyfriend and his sister on their way to a snowmobiling excursion over Thanksgiving.

+“It's exciting to be travelling now, especially with things opening back up, some sense of normalcy going on.
+I welcome it,” she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)